-One of the biggest things I’ve learned about hurricane prep is that, by and large, groups of boats — in an anchorage, marina or hauled out — tend to fare similarly.
+One of the biggest things I’ve learned about hurricane prep for boats is that, by and large, groups of boats — in an anchorage, marina or hauled out — tend to fare similarly.
 If one boat breaks free, it’s likely to hit another and a chain reaction ensues.

 Which brings me to the point of this post: one of the best things that you can do for your boat is to help your neighbor prep their boat.

-If you see someone struggling or uncertain, taking an hour to help them remove sails, set anchors, add snubbers (and backups) or docklines or tie into mangroves may make the difference for their boat staying in place.
+If you see someone struggling or uncertain, taking an hour to help them remove sails, set anchors, add snubbers (and backups) or docklines, or tie into mangroves may make the difference for their boat staying in place.
 In addition to helping save their boat, it just might make a difference for yours.

 - Singlehanders — many times, a couple of singlehanders will team up to prep both boats.
 So many tasks are easier with two!

 - Unattended boats — if there is an unattended boat nearby, see if you can find contact info and ask permission to remove sails.
 Getting the sails off — particularly roller-furling sails — is huge, as I describe in this post.

 And really, just helping anyone.
 Don’t assume people will ask for help.
 If you have a bit of time, go by other boats or ask on the radio: “What can I do to help you?”

 Yeah, it feels good to help others and it’s part of the cruising lifestyle.
 And if it helps you too?
 Definitely a win-win.

 Learn the best practices to give your boat a fighting chance against a hurricane with Comprehensive Hurricane Preparation for Boaters: